-The Dalmatians coast is spotted with islands which can easily be reached by its mainland ports.
-Head to Vis, Hvar and Korčula for paradise beaches, luscious forests and a whole different vibe.
+The Dalmatian coast is spotted with islands that can easily be reached by its mainland ports.
+Head to Vis, Hvar and Korčula for paradise beaches, luscious forests and a whole different vibe during your Croatia cruise.

 Divers should head underwater to see Croatia’s Stations of the Cross underwater park in the Blue Lagoon – the only one of its type in the world.
 Just four metres beneath the waves you’ll find a park of biblical statues on the seabed.

 Hit the beach

 Croatia’s beaches are world-class, both pebbled and sandy and fringed by the warm waters of the Adriatic.
 Top beaches include Kraljičina plaza near Zadar, Split’s Bačvice beach and Lovrečina Bay on Brač island.